Welcome to the December Freebie Friday Hand Embroidery Pattern

 You can send me photos at email@example.com and I will include them here with your permission.

-Free Template File for the Narcissus Flower Design…
+Want to download the Free Template for the Narcissus Flower Design…

 Get the password for the FREE Resource library with the Narcissus template file here by filling out this form: